fbpx

 The Costs of Nursing Home Abuse

-When you or a loved one experience nursing home abuse, significant and widely varied costs can result.
-Staying in a nursing home or other assisted-living facility can cost a lot of money on its own, without any level of abuse, neglect, or theft.
+When you or a loved one experiences nursing home abuse, significant and widely varied costs can result.
+Staying in a nursing home or other assisted living facility can cost a lot of money on its own, without any level of abuse, neglect, or theft.
 However, when a resident suffers abuse in a nursing home setting, the costs can begin to add up to significant amounts.

-Physical abuse may necessitate medical treatment for physical injuries that is otherwise entirely unnecessary.
+Physical abuse may necessitate medical treatment for physical injuries that would otherwise by unnecessary.
 It can also lead to psychological conditions that may require treatment and medication.

 Elder abuse can take many forms in nursing homes, so you must look out for it.
 Identifying nursing home abuse is difficult in some populations of older adults, underlining the importance of checking up on your loved ones.